OCA/interface-github/github_connector/README.rst

 This module allow you to

-* recover social informations from Github.
-(Members of organizations, Pull Requests, Issues, Comments, ...)
+* Recover social informations from Github.
+(Organizations, Teams, Users)
+* Recover Code structure informations from Github (Repositories, Branches)
-* download source code from Github
+* Download source code from Github

 Configuration
 =============